Renfe Class 490

 The central passenger car is divided into two spaces: half is passenger seating while the other part is a bar and restaurant.
 A section of this car is also dedicated to people with mobility and accessibility impairments.
 The dimensions of the ETR 490 are reduced compared to its Italian model.
 These dimensions favour aerodynamic stability and speed.
 The cars are also built out of lighter materials that allow the train to move faster and put less stress on the tracks.
 The power consumption of the Alaris trainset is considerably less than the Italian ETR 460, almost reduced by one third.

-The tilting mechanism of the ETR 490 is quite similar to that of the second and third generation Pendolino series, controlled by gyroscopes, devices measuring oscillation, and speedometres.
+The tilting mechanism of the ETR 490 is quite similar to that of the second and third generation Pendolino series, controlled by gyroscopes, devices measuring oscillation, and speedometers.
 The tilt is limited to eight degrees when fully activated when compared to a horizontal surface.
 Disk brakes control pneumatic and rheostatic braking.